 Tape sheets of newspaper together.
 Measure and cut a square using the measurement of the poncho.
 For example, if the measurement is 36 inches, cut a 36-inch square.

 Fold the newspaper square into four equal squares.
 Tie the end of the string to a straight pin.
 Cut the string using the measurement of the poncho plus enough to tie around a pencil.
 Unfold the newspaper and place the straight pin in the center point.
 Using the string and pencil as a compass, trace the circle on the newspaper.
 Cut out the circle.
 Cut the circle in half.

-Place the poncho circle on a flat surface right side up.
+Place the poncho circle, right side up, on a flat surface.
 Match the lining on top of the poncho circle with the right side down.
 Pin the edge.
 Sew a 1/2-inch seam allowance around the circle.
 Trim the excess off the seam close to the stitching.